1. What is Making Tax Digital?

 4. What you submit each quarter

-- Q2 includes everything from Q1 plus Q2 (six months total)
+- Q2 rolls in everything from Q1 plus the next three months — six months total

 Income

-- Box 22: Premiums for the grant of a lease (if applicable)
+- Box 22: Premiums for the grant of a lease, if you've charged any (most landlords haven't)

 Expenses

-- Box 24: Premises running costs (insurance, ground rent, utilities during voids)
+- Box 24: Running costs like buildings insurance, ground rent, and utilities you're covering during void periods

-- Box 26: Finance costs for non-residential property
+- Box 26: Finance costs, though only for non-residential property

-- Box 28: Cost of services (gardening, cleaning communal areas)
+- Box 28: Costs of services like gardening or cleaning communal areas

 5. The Final Declaration

-- Report Box 36 — replacement of domestic items relief
+- Claim Box 36 — replacement of domestic items relief, like swapping out a washing machine for a tenant

-- Include income from other sources (employment, dividends, pensions)
+- Pull in income from other sources if you have them: employment, dividends, pensions

 6. What software you need

-- Submit quarterly updates and the Final Declaration electronically
+- Submit your quarterly updates and Final Declaration electronically

-HMRC publishes a list of compatible software on GOV.UK.
+If you want to see what's available, HMRC maintains a list of compatible software on GOV.UK.

-Fineproof connects to your bank via Open Banking, auto-categorises your transactions into SA105 boxes, and submits your quarterly returns to HMRC in a single click.
+Fineproof was built specifically for this.
+It connects to your bank through Open Banking, automatically sorts your transactions into the right SA105 boxes, and lets you submit your quarterly return to HMRC with a single click.
+No spreadsheets, no manual data entry, no chasing your accountant for a deadline that's three days away.

 7. Penalties for late filing

-- Every subsequent late return adds another £200
+- After that, every additional late return costs another £200 straight away

 Late payment penalties